intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch.md

 trainer.fit(lightning_module, train_loader)
 ```

-For regulare pytorch modules, we also provides a "compile" methods, that takes in a PyTorch module, an optimizer, and other PyTorch objects and "compile" them into a `LightningModule`.
+For regular PyTorch modules, we also provide a "compile" method, that takes in a PyTorch module, an optimizer, and other PyTorch objects and "compiles" them into a `LightningModule`.

 For example,